ShehabCE/shehabce.github.io/_posts/2018-10-19-Binary-Search-Trees.markdown

 </ol>

 <h4>1.
 Pre-Order Traversal</h4>
-Traversing through the BST by visiting the parent node first, then its left child, and then its right child.
+Traversing the BST by visiting the parent node first, then its left child, and then its right child.
 <p align="center">ROOT -> LEFT CHILD -> RIGHT CHILD</p>
 {% highlight c++ %}
 void PreOrder(TreeNode *t) {